biocypher/biochatter-paper/manuscript.md

 Many questions arise in daily biomedical research practice, for instance, interpretation of experimental results or the use of a web resource (top left).
 BioChatter’s main response circuit (blue) composes a number of specifically engineered prompts and passes them (and a conversation history) to the primary LLM, which generates a response for the user based on all inputs.
 This response is simultaneously used to prompt the secondary circuit (orange), which fulfils auxiliary tasks to complement the primary response.
-In particular, using search, the secondary circuit queries a database as prior knowledge repository and compares annotations to the primary response.
+In particular, using search, the secondary circuit queries a database as a prior knowledge repository and compares annotations to the primary response, or uses the knowledge to perform Retrieval-Augmented Generation (RAG).
-The (BioCypher) knowledge graph can also serve as long-term memory extension of the model.
+A knowledge graph such as BioCypher [@biocypher] can similarly serve as knowledge resource or long-term memory extension of the model.
-Further, an independent LLM receives the primary response for fact-checking, which can be supplemented with context-specific information by a retrieval augmented generation process.
+Further, an independent LLM receives the primary response for fact-checking, which can be supplemented with context-specific information by a RAG process.
 The platform is composable in most aspects, allowing arbitrary extensions to other, specialised models for additional tasks orchestrated by the primary LLM.
 ](images/biochatter_overview.png "Overview"){#fig:overview}